odunola11/AWS_Projects/Hosting static website on AWS S3/README.md

-# S3 can used to host a static website
+# S3 can be used to host a static website

 # Step 1 - Create an S3 bucket